yaochaorui/Trinity-RFT/docs/sphinx_doc/source/main.md

 # run the docker image
 docker run -it --gpus all --shm-size="64g" --rm -v $PWD:/workspace -v <root_path_of_data_and_checkpoints>:/data trinity-rft:latest
 ```

-Trinity-RFT requires
-Python version >= 3.10,
-CUDA version >= 12.4,
-and at least 2 GPUs.

 ### Step 2: prepare dataset and model